ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 ### Filter options

-The listed match lobbies can be filtered using the filter options at the top left.
+The listed match lobbies can be filtered using the options at the top left.

 | Title | Description |
 | :-: | :-- |